betajs/betajs-dynamics/docsrc/tutorials/ba-click.md

-The ba-click Partial executes the code passed into it when the User clicks on the related DOM element.
-(or calls a function from the related Dynamic).
+The ba-click partial executes the code passed into it when the user clicks on the related DOM element. (or calls a function defined in the dynamic)

 #### Example 1: